-Table 2 reveals that, in this example, the most influential distinctions between the standard model and the approach adopted in this paper are the following (in decreasing order): (1) excising discrimination by birth year from the analysis, (2) accounting for population change, (3) adopting ecological discounting rather than financial discounting, and (4) the sensitivity of the value of a service change to the baseline from which it is measured ( $\gamma = 0$ or $\gamma = 1$ ).
+In this example, the most influential distinctions between the standard model and the approach adopted in this paper are the following (in decreasing order): (1) excising discrimination by birth year from the analysis, (2) accounting for population change, (3) adopting ecological discounting rather than financial discounting, and (4) the sensitivity of the value of a service change to the baseline from which it is measured ($\gamma = 0$ or $\gamma = 1$).23

-In our view, the first three distinctions should not be controversial.
-The value of $\gamma$ for ecologcial resources is more of an open question, but it clearly is less important than the other three modifications of the standard model.
-The influence of the third distinction is due in part to the potentially modest percentage changes in baseline services assumed in our example.
+In our view, adopting the first three distinctions from the standard model should not be controversial.
+The value of γ for ecological resources is more of an open question, but it clearly is less important than the other three modifications of the standard model.
+The relatively small influence of ecological discounting is due in part to the relatively modest percentage changes in baseline services assumed in our example.
 However, it is hard to see how this would become more important than the other issues unless future losses in services are catastrophic.

 The cohort discrimination occurring in the Trustee approach accounts for a staggering fraction of estimated damages in this example.
 Of the 1,351 DSAYs lost prior to restoration, only 114 of those are incurred by cohort members during their respective lifetimes.
-Thus, of the 1,237 DSAYs in the standard model with population change, 92% are from weighting individuals according to birthdate.
-Cohort discrimination alone reduces restoration benefits by 73%.
+Thus, of